-The cheapest flight to Tromso you can get by boooking 22 days before departure.
+For the cheapest flights to Tromso book 22 days before departure.

 The most popular airlines on the route Gdansk - Tromso: SAS (SK), Norwegian Air Shuttle (DY).

-The cheapest flights you can book on the route Lech Walesa (GDN) - Langnes (TOS).
+The cheapest flights are on the route Lech Walesa (GDN) - Langnes (TOS).

 There is no direct flight on the route from Gdansk to Tromso

 Il volo con scalo più breve dura 5h 39min.

 Official language: Norwegian

 Currency: Norwegian krone (NOK)